White Riot: Composition

-Lyrically, the song is about class economics and race and thus proved controversial; some people thought it was advocating a kind of race war.
+Lyrically, the song is about class struggle and race and thus proved controversial; some people thought it was advocating a kind of race war.

 The song was written after Joe Strummer and bassist Paul Simonon were involved in the riots at the Notting Hill Carnival of 1976.

-In an interview with the New Musical Express in December 1976, Joe Strummer responded angrily to the suggestion that some people misinterpreted the “White Riot” lyrics as racist, saying, “They’re not racist!
-They’re not racist at all!”.
+In an interview with the New Musical Express in December 1976, Joe Strummer responded angrily to the suggestion that some people misinterpreted the "White Riot" lyrics as racist, saying, "They're not racist!
+They're not racist at all!"
 Strummer pointed out that inner-city black youth were now fighting back against poverty and heavy-handed policing.
-“White Riot” was a call to arms to white youth to fight back in the same way and have, in the words of the song, “a riot of my own”.
+"White Riot" was a call to arms to white youth to fight back in the same way and have, in the words of the song, "a riot of my own".

-When The Clash played the Rock Against Racism Carnival in Victoria Park, London on 30 April 1978 they finished their set with “White Riot”, accompanied by Jimmy Pursey (Sham 69) on vocals.
+When the Clash played the Rock Against Racism Carnival in Victoria Park, London on 30 April 1978 they finished their set with "White Riot", accompanied by Jimmy Pursey (Sham 69) on vocals.
 Footage of this performance can be seen in the film Rude Boy.